An Overdue Parody on Capitalism or How Did Trump Become a Billionaire?

 For a much-needed parody about the failure of corporate capitalism, check out this article in the Monthy Review.
 If you don’t think unregulated corporate capitalism has a lot of problems, how do you explain the sad fact that Trump became a billionaire?

-This is a very clever, much-needed light parody about the danger of unregulated, corporate-dominated capitalism.
-More business, especially executives and managers, should read the Monthly Review since it provides a very alternative viewpoint about what we see on cable news and in the corporate press.
+This is a clever, much-needed light parody about the danger of unregulated, corporate-dominated capitalism.
+More businesses, especially executives and managers, should read the Monthly Review since it provides an alternative viewpoint about what we see on cable news and in the corporate press.

-The popularity of Bernie Sanders (who I contend could easily have beat Trump were he not derailed by the DNC) and the rise of nationalistic populism is all explained in the alternative press (like the Monthly Review.)
+The popularity of Bernie Sanders (who I contend could easily have beaten Trump were he not derailed by the DNC) and the rise of nationalistic populism are explained in the alternative press (like the Monthly Review.)

 It also explains why Millennials and younger workers are privately disgusted with their jobs and job